TaitoUnited/full-stack-template/README.md

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
 You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
-Settings defined in `taito-config.sh` are passed to the tests, so you can specify your environment specific test settings there.
-You can also access the database as database proxy is run automatically in background and secrets are passed as environment variables to the tests.
+You can specify your environment specific test settings in `taito-config.sh` using `test_` as prefix.
+You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
 Test reports should be placed at the `/xxx/test/reports` directory.

-Tests are grouped in test suites (see `test-suites` files).
+Tests are grouped in test suites (see the `test-suites` files).
 All test suites are kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
 If automatic data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.

 You can run integration and end-to-end tests manually with the `taito test[:TARGET][:ENV] [SUITE] [TEST]` command, for example `taito test:server:dev`.
 When executing tests manually, the development container (`Dockerfile`) is used for executing the tests.